Engee documentation

 Details

 A coefficient that establishes the proportionality between the normal force and the rolling resistance force.
-The parameters must be greater than zero.
+The parameter must be greater than zero.

 Dependencies

-To use this parameter, select the check box Rolling resistance, and set the parameters Resistance model to Constant coefficient.
+To use this option, check the box Rolling resistance, and for the parameter Resistance model set the value Constant coefficient.

 Default value